 How fresh is the beer?

 Very!
 The beer you are drinking will have finished fermentation within the last few weeks.
-Beer is like milk: the fresher the better.
-That is why we focus on small-batch session beers: sold locally, with a typical abv ranging between 4% and 5%.
+Most beer is like milk: the fresher the better.
+That is why we focus on small-batch session beers: sold locally, with a typical abv ranging between 3.5% and 6%.

 How local is your beer?

 We try to use local ingredients, but this is not always possible - the ginger for our alcoholic ginger beer travels a long way to reach us!

 Is this Real Ale?

 Yes and no. Like traditional English real ale we rely on secondary fermentation, and cold conditioning, to self-carbonate all our beers.
 And because we brew in small batches we do not need to pasteurise, add chemicals, or do any heavy filtration.
 Our tap room does not have a cellar, so we keep our ale in kegs under very low (atmospheric) pressures of inert nitrogen gas, rather than casks, to help it naturally condition.

 Do you add isinglass finings?

-No. We do not use any animal products to make our beer.
-After cold conditioning the finished beer at 1°C, we use a coarse filter and a small centrifuge to separate out any remaining hop residue, before packaging.
+No. We try to avoid using any animal products to make our beer.
+After cold conditioning the finished beer at 1°C, we use a coarse filter to separate out any remaining hop residue, before packaging.
 Our goal is to keep the finished product as close as possible to how it originally tastes: fresh and fantastic from the tank.
-Very fine filtration (under 1 micron) of the kind used in big breweries tends to strip aroma and flavour out of the beer - so we don't do it.
+Very fine filtration (under 1 micron) of the kind used in macro breweries tends to strip aroma out of the beer - so we don't do it.

-Why don't you make an Imperial Russian Porter / Double IPA / Triple IPA / whatever?
+Why don't you make an Imperial Russian Porter / Wheat Saison / whatever?